core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Exhaustion of Partial IV Values {#ssec-wrap-around-partial-iv}

-An endpoint can eventually exhaust its own Sender Sequence Number, which is incremented for each new message including a Partial IV.
+An endpoint can eventually exhaust the Sender Sequence Numbers, which are incremented for each new message including a Partial IV.
 This is the case for group requests, Observe notifications {{RFC7641}} and, optionally, any other response.

 If an implementation's integers support wrapping addition, the implementation MUST detect a wrap-around of the Sender Sequence Number value and treat those as exhausted.

-Upon exhausting its own Sender Sequence Number, the endpoint MUST NOT transmit further messages for that group until it has derived a new Sender Context, to avoid reusing nonces with the same keys.
+Upon exhausting the Sender Sequence Numbers, the endpoint MUST NOT transmit further messages for that group until it has derived a new Sender Context, to avoid reusing nonces with the same keys.

 Furthermore, the endpoint SHOULD inform the Group Manager, that can take one of the following actions: